 The Samsung Q70 has decent HDR brightness.
 It’s quite consistent across various scenes, but without a local dimming feature, small highlights don't stand out against the rest of the screen.

-The Samsung Q70A has narrow viewing angles, despite being advertised by Samsung as having a wide viewing angle.
+The Samsung Q70A has a narrow viewing angle, despite being advertised by Samsung as having a wide viewing angle.
 The image quickly starts to look washed out as you move off-center, and it's not ideal for wide seating arrangements.
-If you want a TV with wide viewing angles, then check out the LG NANO85 2021.
+If you want a TV with a wide viewing angle, then check out the LG NANO85 2021.

 The Samsung Q70 has decent reflection handling.
 It does well with ambient light, but it struggles more with strong light sources as the reflections can get distracting.
 Combined with its high peak brightness, visibility won't be an issue in well-lit rooms.

-The Samsung Q70A uses pulse width modulation (PWM) to dim its backlight.
+This TV uses Pulse Width Modulation (PWM) to dim its backlight.
 In 'Movie' mode, it flickers at such a high frequency that most people won't notice it.
 In the 'Dynamic', 'Standard', 'Natural', and 'Filmmaker' Picture Modes, or with Picture Clarity enabled, the flicker drops down to 120Hz, which creates image duplication.

 The flicker is inconsistent in Game Mode, and the flicker is noticeable with the Xbox Series X with VRR enabled, because it's flickering between 60-120Hz with the backlight at any setting, and this can become distracting.
 However, with VRR disabled on the Xbox, the flicker disappears.
 With a laptop with an RTX 3060 graphics card, it flickers at 960Hz with G-SYNC enabled and at 120Hz with G-SYNC disabled.
 Also, on a PC with a Radeon 6600 XT graphics card in Game Mode, it flickers at 480Hz with VRR both on and off.

 Due to the TV's quick response time, low frame rate content appears to stutter because each frame is held on longer.
-If you notice stuttering, you can try enabling motion interpolation.
+This is especially noticeable in slow, panning shots.

-The Samsung Q70A supports FreeSync VRR, which is automatically enabled in Game Mode to reduce screen tearing.
-It's not officially supported by NVIDIA to be G-SYNC compatible, but G-SYNC compatibility works without any screen tearing throughout the entire refresh rate range as long as the firmware is updated to version 1904 and above.
-However, at times with G-SYNC enabled 4k @ 120Hz signals would flash a black screen and would randomly stop working until the TV was reset.
-Still, if you don't experience these issues, VRR works fine.
+The Samsung Q7 Series supports FreeSync variable refresh rate technology, which is automatically enabled in Game Mode to reduce screen tearing.
+It's not officially supported by NVIDIA to be G-SYNC compatible, but G-SYNC compatibility works without any screen tearing throughout the entire refresh rate range.
+However, at times with G-SYNC enabled 4k @ 120Hz signals flash a black screen and randomly stop working until you reset the TV.

 The TV supports most common resolutions, including native 4k @ 120Hz, with no issues.
-It can display proper chroma 4:4:4 as well, which is important for text clarity, but 4:4:4 doesn't work properly in 1440p.
-It works with 1080p and 4k signals, so text looks sharp when you're using it as a PC monitor.
+It displays chroma 4:4:4 properly as well, which is essential for clear text from a PC.

-The Samsung Q70A supports all resolutions for the latest consoles.
-It also has an Auto Low Latency Mode (ALLM) that automatically switches the TV to Game Mode for the lowest latency.
+The Samsung Q7DA can take full advantage of the PS5.
+It has an Auto Low Latency Mode (ALLM) that automatically switches the TV to Game Mode for the lowest latency when you start gaming, which is nice as you don't have to remember to change picture modes.

 The Samsung Q70A can pass Dolby Digital and Dolby Atmos audio formats to a compatible receiver to enhance your sound experience.
-It doesn't support DTS:X or DTS formats, so if you tend to watch content with those formats, this TV isn't ideal for you.
+It doesn't support DTS:X or DTS formats, which is disappointing as DTS is often used as the main audio track on Blu-ray movies.

 The TV has a poor frequency response.
 It's worse than other Samsung models, including the Samsung Q70/Q70T QLED.
 The bass is especially bad, and it doesn't get very loud.
 There's barely a difference in volume between 60 and 100.
 There's a room correction feature called Adaptive Sound+, and there wasn't a significant difference in the frequency response with it enabled or disabled.
 If you want a TV with better built-in speakers, check out the Samsung The Frame 2021.